-Whisky and Brandy are now more than 10 months old and they are even bigger than their mother, Slyvia.
-But inexplicably, Slyvia left home about 4 months ago.
+Whisky and Brandy are now more than 10 months old and they are even bigger than their mother, Sylvia.
+But inexplicably, Sylvia left home about 4 months ago.
 Why?
 Perhaps it got too painful when the kittens still want to suckle.
 Or is it a territorial thing…..where the mother gives way to her grown-up kittens?
-In any case, after she was away for about 2 months, Slyvia suddenly turned up one day at mealtime.
+In any case, after she was away for about 2 months, Sylvia suddenly turned up one day at mealtime.
 But she had a different demeanour and hissed and scratched at Whisky and Brandy when they tried to cuddle up to her.
 Vodka too suffered her mean demeanour.
 I fed her and as soon as she finished eating, she slinked away.
 And this has become her strange behaviour.
 She will turn up at mealtimes now and then, and each time she will disappear after eating.
-And she remains mean to Whisky, Brandy and Vodka.
+And she remained mean to Whisky, Brandy and Vodka.
 So strange, so sad.
-But she looks well fed and healthy, and still wears her pink collar.
+But she looked well fed and healthy, and still wore her pink collar.
 So some kind soul must be taking care of her…thank you, whoever you are.

 Hello…Happy New Year 2017!
 Thank you for visiting.

 Here’s my own technique for making yummy, healthy pomegranate juice AND tea, without any wastage.

 1. First off, you need the pomegranate seeds, or more correctly called “arils”, and there are various techniques taught on the Internet.
 I opted for the following method.